jcartledge/diary/toggles.md

 ## Defining toggles in dev

-When running the app in dev mode, toggles are read from the environment variable `REACT_APP_TOGGLES`.
+When running the app in dev mode, toggles are read from the environment variable `VITE_TOGGLES`.
 This variable (if defined) is just a string of space separated toggle names.
 Any toggle named in the list is enabled.

 To define a toggle in dev mode, create or edit `workspaces/client/.env`, and add or edit the variable as follows:

 ```
-REACT_APP_TOGGLES=auth suggestions
+VITE_TOGGLES=auth suggestions
 ```

 In the example above, the application would see two enabled toggles, `auth` and `suggestions`.